GIS Cloud lets us offer our clients a new and exciting visualization tool to understand better the data they report.

 By converting this data into online maps, our clients can review report results much faster and have a better method for confirming that the geography described in the report is accurate.

-This video shows an overview of the way Technologies Management Inc. will use GIS Cloud hosted maps in the coming Form 477 season.
+This video shows an overview of the way Technologies Management Inc. will use GIS Cloud hosted maps in the next Form 477 season.

 Jennifer Durst-Jarell from Technologies Management Inc. summarized key features for recommending GIS Cloud:

-1. User, Application and Layer Management – The ability for TMI to create and manage private user accounts was very important.
+- 1. User, Application and Layer Management – The ability for TMI to create and manage private user accounts was essential.
 It allows us to manage maps and data for multiple clients through one interface.
 GIS Cloud also makes it possible to customize the user interface for our clients through separate apps and portal domains.
-GIS Cloud’s system allows us to build custom maps made from client proprietary data as well as shared layers, thus eliminating the need to duplicate the same public layers for each client.
+GIS Cloud’s system allows us to build custom maps made from proprietary client data as well as shared layers, thus eliminating the need to duplicate the same public layers for each client.

-2. Display Speed – Maps viewed in GIS Cloud are rendered quickly.
+- 2. Display Speed – Maps viewed in GIS Cloud are rendered quickly.
 Many of TMI’s maps include layers with over 11 million US Census Blocks.
-Normally, this number of vectors (features) would slow down display of any map considerably.
+Usually, this number of vectors (features) would slow down the display of any map considerably.
 GIS Cloud handles this amount of data just fine.

-3. Ability to Handle Large Datasets – Many of our map layers have over 500,000 vectors/features, the largest being over 11,000,000.
-The ability to upload, store and display very large datasets was key to our selection of GIS Cloud as a hosting company.
+- 3. Ability to Handle Large Datasets – Many of our map layers have over 500,000 vectors/features, the largest being over 11,000,000.
+The ability to upload, store and display huge datasets was key to our selection of GIS Cloud as a hosting company.

 To conclude, Jennifer Durst-Jarell highlights the benefits of using GIS Cloud for TMI in their area of expertise, telecommunications industry:

-Want to know more about GIS Cloud’s solutions for telecommunications and utilities industry?
-Contact us here.
+Want to know more about GIS Cloud solutions for telecommunications and utilities industry?
+Contact us.